Cystic Fibrosis treatment: lung transplant facts and member experiences

 - Research into donor height and gender is helping to improve survival rates.
 Specifically, using predicted total lung capacity rather than height of the donors and recipients may improve outcomes by preventing gender-related size mismatch.

-For more information and experiences with lung transplants, visit the Transplant Forum of our site.
-Here are some threads you will find.
+For more information and experiences with lung transplants, visit the transplant section of our Forum.

 Read a blog about a member’s transplant experience where she examines how people with CF talk about transplants.